itatipaul/vpn-launcher/README.md

 Disconnect runs an inline shell script via `pkexec sh -c '...'` as root.
 The script sends SIGTERM to openvpn, waits up to ~5 seconds for a clean exit, then escalates to SIGKILL if the process is still alive.
 This kills all openvpn processes cleanly regardless of how they were spawned.
 The polkit rule installed by `install.sh` allows this without a password prompt for the installing user.

+### Config persistence

+On every connect and folder change, the app writes `~/.config/vpn-launcher/config.json` with the current folder path and selected profile name.
+On next launch, `_load_config()` restores both — so the app opens in the same state you left it.

+### Connection timeout

+When Connect is clicked, a 60-second timer starts.
+If `Initialization Sequence Completed` hasn't appeared in the log by then (pkexec was cancelled, OpenVPN hung, network unreachable), the timer fires `_on_connect_timeout()`, which aborts the connection and shows `[ TIMEOUT ]`.
+The timer is cancelled immediately if the tunnel comes up or if an auth/TLS failure is detected first.

+### Profile switch guard

+Clicking a different profile while a tunnel is active triggers a yes/no dialog.
+Confirming calls `disconnect()` before switching selection.
+Cancelling leaves the current tunnel and selection untouched.

+### Log size cap

+`write_log()` checks the line count before every insert and trims to the last 500 lines.
+This prevents the Tkinter Text widget growing unboundedly during long sessions.

 ---

 ## File structure